dchampion/shared-mutable-state/README.md

 </pre>

 #### Discussion
-The first and most obvious thing to note is the large number of intersections.
-Recall that just one intersection violates the invariant of the consecutive-number producer, which is that each call to its <code>next()</code> method produce a unique number&mdash;namely 1 greater than that produced by its last invocation.
-The sheer number of intersections&mdash;534,391 among 2,000,000 iterations&mdash;indicates that this is a badly flawed state-transition strategy.
+The most obvious thing to note is the large number of intersections and collisions.
+Recall that the occurence of either indicates a violation of the invariant of the consecutive-number producer, which is that each call to its <code>next()</code> method produce a unique number; namely 1 greater than that produced by its last invocation.

-The second thing to note is the number of set collisions in both threads.
-Recall that a collision occurs when a thread attempts to add a number that already appears in its set (or, put another way, when the number-producer issues a number equal to that returned by its last invocation of <code>next()</code>, which is a violation of its invariant).
-As with intersections, even a single collision indicates a flawed strategy.
+The sheer number of intersections and collisions indicates that this is a badly flawed state-transition strategy.

 ### Volatile Strategy
 #### Implementation